STRATEGIC ADVOCACY IN ENFORCEMENT AND RECOVERY PROCEEDINGS – TORONTO ENFORCEMENT LAWYERS

 Referrals to Enforce Judgment

 Plaintiff’s trial lawyers may not have significant experience in enforcing large judgments when there appears to be no insurance policy responding to the judgment debt.
-We are often retained in such circumstances to seek to locate assets (in Ontario and elsewhere) and take specific legal proceedings to enforce a judgment debt.
+Gilbertson Davis LLP has lawyers who have been retained in such circumstances to seek to locate assets (in Ontario and elsewhere) and take specific legal proceedings to enforce a judgment debt.

 We offer a free initial consultation to lawyers acting for judgment creditors, during which we can discuss which retainer agreement best suits your client: a referral or co-counsel retainer.